Your Business' Franchise Strategy

 - Franchisee support that will be provided prior to opening, during the initial opening period, and ongoing

 - Franchise system expansion, determining the anticipated growth projections by class of franchisee

 - Business structure and administrative processes

-- Financial structure including initial and continuing fees, modeling the anticipated financial performance for the franchisor and each selected classes of franchisees
+- Financial structure including initial and continuing fees, modeling anticipated financial performance for the franchisor and each class of franchisee